Economics instructor leads clean water effort

 “We must love our neighbors across the Atlantic, the Pacific, not just the neighbor who is next door,” Kamara said.

 Kamara emphasizes building water wells in discussions with his community and classroom.
-He said the water wells built by Seven Hills missionaries %.
+He said the water wells built by Seven Hills missionaries have reduced child mortality in local villages by 80%.

 “It’s not an exaggeration to say that the people in Garland are helping save hundreds of lives each year by their efforts,” Jordan said.